-According to Virkki, tiny asteroids come close to Earth every day but “we see them (as) shooting stars when they are disintegrating in the atmosphere.”
-However, an asteroid big enough to cause mass extinction has not hit the planet for at least around 66 million years.
-Historically speaking that is extremely rare.
+Virkki said tiny asteroids come close to Earth every day but “we see them (as) shooting stars when they are disintegrating in the atmosphere.”
+However, an asteroid big enough to cause mass extinction has not hit the planet for at least about 66 million years.
+Historically speaking, that is extremely rare.

-“One of the closest calls will be in 2029 when asteroid Apophis,” Virkki said, adding it “will come about as close as some of the Earth-orbiting satellites.”
+“One of the closest calls will be in 2029, (with) asteroid Apophis,” Virkki said, adding it “will come about as close as some of the Earth-orbiting satellites.”

-Apophis is expected to pass to Earth in April 2029 but it is not expected to hit us, according Virkki.
+Apophis is expected to pass Earth in April 2029, but it is not expected to hit us, according Virkki.

-“It’s not going to impact that that time when it comes so close.
+“It’s not going to impact that (at the) time when it comes so close.
 So its orbit is very, very well constrained,” she said.

 Campins said when someone reads about an asteroid headed for Earth, it’s a good idea to do some fact checking.